 Bake the Cake

 - Scrape batter into the pan and smooth to the edges with a flexible spatula.
 Starting at the outer edge, place the cherries cut side down on top of the batter completely covering the top.
-Sprinkle the top with the extra tablespoon of sugar (optional) and drizzle with the Amaretto if using.
-Bake cake until golden on top, about 50-60 minutes or until a cake tester, toothpick or paring knife inserted in the center comes out clean.
+Sprinkle the top with the 3 teaspoons extra sugar if desired and.
+Bake cake until golden on top, 45-55 minutes or until a cake tester, toothpick or paring knife inserted in the center comes out clean, and top is lightly golden.

 Cool Cake and Serve